abocom64-sketch/hotel-booking-cancellation-prediction-ML/README.md

 - Display of the selected booking data
 - Prediction of booking cancellation status
 - Probability of canceled and not canceled outcomes
+## Acknowledgement

+I would like to thank our lecturer for the guidance and support throughout this project.
+I also appreciate the effort and cooperation of all group members in completing this work successfully.

 ## Project Structure
 ```bash